SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt.html.md

 ### Sending data

-All MQTT published messages in this tutorial will be sent to the topic "s/us".
+All MQTT "publish messages" in this tutorial will be sent to the topic "s/us".
 This is the topic used for Cumulocity's pre-provided static templates.

 ![MQTTLens Publish Message](/guides/mqtt/mqttLensPublish.png)